Somendratripathi/Movielens_2/DeepLearning.md

 <img src="https://user-images.githubusercontent.com/16842872/50356832-a04b9380-0579-11e9-8230-e092e01a26fb.png" width="900" height="500">

-We have applied TSNE to visualise theses 8 dimesnional movie vectors in 2D. it provides us with an insight as to how how are different movies clustered in the two dimensional space.
+We have also applied TSNE to visualise theses 8 dimensional movie embeddings in 2D.
+It provides us with an insight as to how how are different movies clustered in the two dimensional space and provides a window towards model explainability.

 ```python
 from sklearn.manifold import TSNE